SSlinky/VBA-Standard/docs/Layout/Indentation.md

 For i = 1 to 100
 For j = 1 to 100
-If i < 50 Then
+If j < i Then
-If i % j Then
+If i % j = 0 Then
-Debug.Print i & " divisible by " & j
+Debug.Print j & " divisible by " & i
 End If
 End If
 Next j